opentable/slate/source/index.md

 > OpenTable response :: HTTP 1.1 200 OK
 ```

-Partners can inform OpenTable of availability by pushing the available inventory as a list of slots; where a slot is simply a date, time, and party size that can be booked at the restaurant.
+Partners can inform OpenTable of availability by pushing the available inventory as a list of availability items; where an item is specified by a date, time, and party size that can be booked at the restaurant.

-Partners may specify multiple values for the time field in order to efficiently represent many slots that apply to the same party size.
+Partners specify multiple values for the time field in order to efficiently represent many items that apply to the same party size.

 <aside class="notice">
 For the availability endpoint all dates and times should be sent in restaurant local time.